-All courses (including intensives and practicums) will now be subject to the same drop policy.
+All courses (including intensives and practicums) are subject to the same drop policy.

-Students may make changes to their registration until the end of business day (5:00) on the second Friday after weekly classes begin without penalty.
+Students may make changes to their registration until the end of business day (5:00pm) on the second Friday after weekly classes begin without penalty.

-Students may make changes to their registration after the second Friday but will be subject to only a 50% refund of tuition until the third Friday at 5:00 pm PST.
+Students may make changes to their registration after the second Friday but will be subject to only a 50% refund of tuition until the third Friday at 5:00 pm.

 All changes made after this time will be charged the full tuition rate.
-Students who have experienced hardship forcing them to change their registration may apply for an appeal if they wish to receive a tuition refund.
+Students who have experienced hardship forcing them to change their registration may apply for a financial appeal if they wish to receive a tuition refund.